A deep blue freshwater angelfish, its scales showing a metallic sheen, against green plants and dark driftwood.

 Behavior & Temperament

-Like all angelfish, the Philippine Blue is a cichlid and possesses a classic cichlid personality.
-They are generally peaceful but can become territorial with their own kind and may bully smaller, more timid fish.
-They are known to prey on very small fish (like nano rasboras or newborn shrimp).
+Like all angelfish, the Philippine Blue is a cichlid with a classic cichlid personality: generally peaceful but can become territorial with their own kind and may bully smaller, more timid fish, including preying on very small fish like nano rasboras or newborn shrimp.

-• Avoid: Fin-nippers like Tiger Barbs, and fish small enough to be eaten, such as Neon Tetras or Guppies.
-Keep them only with other semi-aggressive fish that can hold their own.
+• Avoid: fin-nippers like Tiger Barbs, and fish small enough to be eaten such as Neon Tetras or Guppies.

 Aquarium Setup and Care

-• Tank Shape: Height is more important than length.
-A tall tank allows them to stretch their beautiful fins and swim gracefully.
-A minimum height of 18 inches (45 cm) is recommended.
+• Tank shape: height matters more than length; a minimum height of 18 inches (45 cm) is recommended.

-• Decor: They appreciate broadleaf plants like Amazon Swords and Anubias, as well as driftwood or vertical slate pieces to provide security and potential spawning sites.
+• Decor: broadleaf plants like Amazon Swords and Anubias, plus driftwood or vertical slate for security and potential spawning sites.

-• Water Quality: Clean and stable water is paramount.
-Regular water changes (25% weekly) and a high-quality filter are essential to keep them healthy and show off their best colors.
+• Water quality: clean and stable, with regular water changes (25% weekly) and a high-quality filter to keep colors vibrant.

-• Diet: A varied diet is key.
-Provide a high-quality cichlid flake or pellet as a staple.
-Supplement their diet with frozen or live foods like brine shrimp, daphnia, and bloodworms to enhance their health and coloration.
+• Diet: a varied diet is key to health and coloration — a high-quality cichlid flake or pellet as a staple, supplemented with frozen or live brine shrimp, daphnia, and bloodworms.

 Water Parameters & Maintenance